 He learned the value of grit and determination at a young age, often switching out his paper delivery bike for a snow shovel to make ends meet before noon.
 In doing this, he gained a unique perspective and unbreakable work ethic that led him to defying odds and catapulting his career on an upward trajectory ever since.

 Most recently, he joined Crisp Founder & CEO Michael Mogill on not one but TWO episodes of The Game Changing Attorney Podcast where he shared his story, the best practices he lives by, and invaluable insight on the legal industry that he’s acquired over his wildly successful career.

-So you can take his wisdom with you wherever you go, we’ve put together an exclusive list of his best insights and key takeaways to provide some inspiration and keep you on track towards YOUR long-term vision.
+So you can take his wisdom with you wherever you go, we’ve put together an exclusive list of his best insights, law firm advice, and key takeaways to provide some inspiration and keep you on track towards YOUR long-term vision.